Editor's note: This post has been updated in June 2026.

 "Extractions can short-circuit your tracking.
 The click that happens in the preview may never register in your platform." ~ Laura Sullivan, Head of Brand and Marketing, Inbox Monster

-We’ve talked a lot about how Gmail’s Gemini rewrites your emails.
-Here’s the good news: you don’t have to guess what that looks like.
-Inbox Monster launched Gemini AI Previews inside Creative Projects, giving you a front-row seat to how Google’s AI summarizes your emails.
+Here’s the good news: You don’t have to guess what your emails look like in AI-powered inboxes.
+Inbox Monster launched AI summary previews within the Creative Suite, giving you a front-row seat to how popular AI tools interpret your emails.

-Instead of waiting for surprises in your subscribers’ inboxes, you can now toggle on the Gmail App (iPhone 16) preview and see the AI-generated summary for yourself.
-It’s like peeking behind the curtain: what will Gemini surface instead of your preheader text?
+Instead of waiting for surprises in your subscribers’ inboxes, you can now see the AI-generated summaries for yourself.
+It’s like peeking behind the curtain: What will surface instead of your preheader text?
 What happens if your message leans too image-heavy?

-How to Test Gemini Previews in Inbox Monster
+How to Test AI Summaries in Inbox Monster

 - Create a creative project: Upload your HTML or pull in creative from an ESP, just like you would for any other rendering test.

-- Make sure the right previews are enabled: In the client list in the creative settings, make sure the iPhone 16 Gmail is checked.
-This unlocks the Gemini summary preview, which will appear at the top of your preview list.
+- Make sure the right previews are enabled: In the client list in the creative settings, make sure the right modern devices are checked.
+This unlocks previews for AI summaries, which will appear at the top of your preview list.

-- Review the AI summary: See exactly how Gemini rewrites your subject, preheader and body into its two- to three-sentence snapshot.
+- Review the AI summary: See exactly how AI tools rewrite your subject, preheader and body into their two- to three-sentence snapshots.
 Then tweak your email until the AI surfaces what you want subscribers to see.

 It’s a quick step, but it can save you from the awkward moment where Gmail decides your beautifully crafted fall promo is actually about penguins.